 Before you create a Jupyter notebook, complete the following tasks:

-• Install Jupyter Notebooks for SystemLink from NI Package Manager to access predefined Jupyter notebooks that leverage SystemLink Python APIs.
+• Install Jupyter Notebooks for SystemLink from NI Package Manager to access predefined Jupyter notebooks that can leverage SystemLink Python APIs.

 • Learn about the user interface and structure of a Jupyter notebook.